mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/backup/index.md

 navigationTitle: Back up and Restore
 title: Back up and restore
 menuWeight: 210
-excerpt: Back up and restore the Konvoy cluster
+excerpt: Back up and restore clusters
 beta: false
 enterprise: false
 ---

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-For production clusters, regular maintenance should include routine backup operations on a regular basis to ensure data integrity and reduce the risk of data loss due to unexpected events.
+For production clusters, regular maintenance should include routine back up operations to ensure data integrity and reduce the risk of data loss due to unexpected events.
 Back up operations should include the cluster state, application state, and the running configuration of both stateless and stateful applications in the cluster.

 # Velero

-Konvoy provides the Velero addon by default, to support backup and restore operations for your Kubernetes cluster and persistent volumes.
+DKP provides Velero by default, to support backup and restore operations for your Kubernetes clusters and persistent volumes.

-For on-premises deployments, Konvoy deploys Velero integrated with [Minio][minio], operating inside the same cluster.
+For on-premises deployments, DKP deploys Velero integrated with [Minio][minio], operating inside the same cluster.

-For production use-cases, it's advisable to provide an *external* storage class for Minio to use.
+For production use-cases, D2iQ advises to provide an *external* storage class to use with [Minio][minio].
-With the external storage class, you can configure the Velero addon in `cluster.yaml`  as follows:
+With the external storage class, you can configure Velero in `cluster.yaml`  as follows:

 ```yaml
 - name: velero